 If you are convicted of a second offense DUI within the last 10 years, you won’t be eligible for a restricted license for 4 months.
 If you have a 2nd offense DUI conviction within the previous 5 years, you aren’t eligible for a restricted license for 1 year.

 If you’ve been convicted or a third (3rd) offense DUI, you aren’t eligible for a restricted license.

 A restricted license is not guaranteed.
 Some judges simply won’t agree to the motion, even if everything is completely properly.
 However, an experienced DUI lawyer will provide you with the best chance to get this done.

 What are some typical or Common Restrictions on a Virginia Restricted License?

-A restrict license is only valid for certain explicitly specified uses.
+A restricted license is only valid for certain explicitly specified uses.
 Common restrictions issued when a license is granted are:

 - Driving only to and from work

 - Driving only to and from school